Contour integration underlies fundamental Bernoulli number recurrence: Null Quadratures on Contour .

 A requirement that the real part of (13) vanish provides now the following string of valuable log-sine quadrature formulae

-of which the first two, at $\,n\,=\,0\,$ and $\,n\,=\,1\,,$ with the sum on the right missing, validate (2) and (3), and are in any event widely tabulated.
+of which the first two, at $\,n\,=\,0\,$ and $\,n\,=\,1\,,$ with the sum on the right missing, validate (2) and (3), each one of them being in any event widely tabulated.
 And again, as was first stated in Footnote 3, Eq.
-(14) is consistently reaffirmed by {\bf{MATHEMATICA}}, even when harnessed in its symbolic mode.
+(14) is consistently reaffirmed by {\em{Mathematica}}, even when harnessed in its symbolic mode.
 We note in passing the self-evident fact that, unlike the corresponding prescriptions found in [\textbf{9,10}], formula (14) is fully explicit, needing to rely neither upon a generating function nor a recurrence, even though, naturally, such recurrence arrives at a final rendezvous with identically the same result.

 A close prelude to identity (5) follows next from the co\"{e}xisting requirement that the imaginary part of (13) vanish.
 This requirement takes the initial form

 and is subsequently moulded into the shape